-Professor Campbell will receive the award in recognition of her significant contribution to the area of scientific research, education and advocacy in diabetes.
-Professor Campbell joins a long list of eminent past recipients including politicians, endocrinologists, pharmacists, scientists and community members.
+Professor Campbell is being recognised for her significant contribution to scientific research, education and advocacy in diabetes and joins a long list of eminent past recipients which includes politicians, endocrinologists, pharmacists, scientists and community members.

-“Professor Lesley Campbell has demonstrated outstanding service and commitment to the diabetes community through her work,” said Diabetes CEO, Sturt Eastwood.
-“Her distinguished career and personal passion for helping people living with diabetes should be applauded and I am thrilled to be able to present the Sir Kempson Madddox award to her on the most fitting of days – World Diabetes Day.”
+“Professor Lesley Campbell has demonstrated outstanding service and commitment to the diabetes community through her work,” said Diabetes NSW & ACT CEO, Sturt Eastwood.
+“Her distinguished career and personal passion for helping people living with diabetes should be applauded and I am thrilled to be able to present the Sir Kempson Madddox award.”

-Pictured: Diabetes NSW CEO Sturt Eastwood, Professor Lesley Campbell and Mr Jamie Parker, MP Member for Balmain at the presentation for the Sir Kempson Maddox Award.
+Pictured: Diabetes NSW & ACT CEO Sturt Eastwood, Professor Lesley Campbell and Mr Jamie Parker, MP Member for Balmain at the presentation for the Sir Kempson Maddox Award.